neginkheirmand/Kosaraju-s-Algorithm/README.md

 ![graph2 - a0-a1](https://github.com/neginkheirmand/Kosaraju-s-Algorithm/blob/master/images/graph2%20-%20a0-a1.png?raw=true)

-these are only some of the paths existent.
+these are only some of the existing paths.

 Now you can probably tell what a strongly connected component is, its a node of the graph that can reach any other node of the directed graph.